Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

  Step 3:- Make 'instruction_memory_tb.v' as the top module.

  Step 4:- Run the simulation.

-This is a simple 5 stage pipeline implementation of RV32I and no forwarding and bypassing logic has been implemented yet.
+This is a simple 5 stage pipeline implementation of RV32I.